mcrowson/minecraft_jupyterhub/README.md

 Docker all the things.
 This will be running a Spigot Minecraft 1.13.1 server with the RaspberryJuice Plugin that allows Python API calls.
 Interaction with the Minecraft server will be done through the [mcpi](https://github.com/martinohanlon/mcpi) library.

-I am hosting this on a t3.medium on AWS for 25 students.
+This project was created for the purposes of teaching introductory Python concepts.

 ### Setup
 This will run a Minecraft server and JupyterHub behind and NGINX proxy.
 SSL is done via Let's Encrypt for secure access to JupyterHub.
-Students auth to the JupyterHub via GitHub OAuth.
+Users auth to the JupyterHub via GitHub OAuth.

 Create a GitHub OAuth application that we will link to JupyterHub [https://github.com/settings/applications/new](https://github.com/settings/applications/new)